 Over the next few weeks, I’m going to go into more detail here about each of the different sections of the story.
 You’ll get a better idea of how to shape the different elements of your story to make it more effective.

 I’m so excited to share this with you and answer any questions you might have about how to use this story diagram to analyze or plan your stories!
 Please share your comments or questions here, I’ll be paying attention and posting answers.

-If you want to make sure you don’t miss out on my more detailed posts about heroes, beginning, middles, ends, and everything else story that I can think off, sign up for my mailing list!
-You’ll get an email every week letting you know what’s up!
+If you want to make sure you don’t miss out on my more detailed posts about heroes, beginning, middles, ends, and everything else story that I can think of, sign up for my mailing list!

 Did you like this article?
 Sign up for the StoryCraft newsletter and make sure you don’t miss the next one!